-The Company expects to progressively report assay results from a further 49 drill holes (comprising the 16 recently drilled holes not yet reported and 33 historical holes) over the next 2-3 months.
-Results will be reported regularly throughout the remainder of Q1, 2022 and into early Q2, 2022.
+The Company expects to progressively report assay results from a further 47 drill holes (comprising the 14 recently drilled holes not yet reported and 33 historical holes) regularly throughout the remainder of Q1, 2022 and into early Q2, 2022.

 Once received, all new assay data will be incorporated into a new MRE for the Panton PGM Project.
 The planned updated MRE will take into consideration shallow, bulk PGM-Ni mineralisation of up to 20-40 metres in thickness that sits outside of the current MRE (refer to the Company's announcement of 8 December 2021).
+It should be noted that in the Company's previous announcement, 'Panton Drilling Continues to Confirm Bulk Tonnage Potential' on 17 February 2022, the cross sections erroneously implied the mineralised dunite which sits between the Upper and Middle Reef as being included in the Company's current JORC Resource.
+This portion of the mineralisation is not included in the current Mineral Resource Estimate.